-- Employment: Federal and state work-study programs subsidize wages for needy students.
+- Employment: Federal and state work-study programs subsidize wages for students with need.
 Students who receive this assistance will work at a job for which they are paid an hourly wage and receive a paycheck.

 - Non-need Employment: Many CMU students work in on- or off-campus jobs that are not related to financial need.
 On-campus employment is identified as General Student Assistance.
 Non-need employment is an alternative to student borrowing.

 - Loans: Federal loans are available to students in need.
 Federal and alternative no-need loans are also available to students and to parents of undergraduate students.
 Repayment of federal student loans begins after graduation or termination from college; repayment of federal parent loans begins after the loan has been disbursed.